ElliotJacquetF/productivity_app/README.md

 # productivity_app
 Productivity app to use when doing deep work.
-Main features are :
+Main objective is to easily keep track of time and tasks while doing deep work.